project-gemmi/gemmi/docs/hkl.rst

 Gemmi can read two formats of reflection files:

 * MTZ files -- the most popular format in macromolecular crystallography,
-* and mmCIF files -- used for data archiving in the Protein Data Bank.
+* and structure factor mmCIF files -- used for data archiving in the Protein Data Bank.

 MTZ
 ===